John Andrew Crump: Career and research

-Crump studies the diagnosis, management, and prevention of infectious causes of fever in the tropics other than malaria.
+Crump studies the diagnosis, management, and prevention of infectious causes of fever in the tropics other than malaria, a complex clinical problem that affects many millions annually particularly in low- and middle-income countries.
 He has advocated for a comprehensive approach to investigating febrile illness as a necessary progression from the traditional disease-specific approach in tropical medicine.
-He has contributed to describing the problem of malaria over-diagnosis, and also to appreciation of range of neglected causes of fever including invasive bacterial diseases, as well as bacterial zoonoses such as leptospirosis and Q fever.
+He has contributed to describing the problem of malaria over-diagnosis, and also to appreciation of range of neglected causes of fever including invasive bacterial diseases; bacterial zoonoses such as brucellosis, leptospirosis, Q fever, and rickettsioses; and viral diseases such as Rift Valley Fever.
 Much of his research is trans-disciplinary involving close collaboration between human health experts, veterinarians, ecologists, and social scientists, and following the so-called 'One Health' approach.

-He has led work characterizing the burden of typhoid fever, paratyphoid fever, and invasive nontyphoidal Salmonella disease that has contributed to diagnosis, management, and prevention efforts for these diseases, including vaccine deployment and vaccine development.
-He served as expert advisor on invasive Salmonella disease to the World Health Organization Foodborne Diseases Epidemiology Reference Group, and as a member of the WHO Strategic Advisory Group of Experts on Immunization Working Group on Typhoid Vaccines.
+Crump has led work characterizing the burden of typhoid fever, paratyphoid fever, and invasive nontyphoidal Salmonella disease that has contributed to diagnosis, management, and prevention efforts for these diseases, including vaccine deployment and vaccine development.
+He has served in a range of advisory roles to the World Health Organization, including on the burden of invasive salmonelloses to the Foodborne Diseases Epidemiology Reference Group, the WHO Strategic Advisory Group of Experts on Immunization Working Group on Typhoid Vaccines, and the WHO Immunization, Vaccines and Biologicals Technical Advisory Group on Salmonella vaccines.

-Crump has a research interest in ethics in global health training, spurred by concern for the unintended consequences of expansion of short-term global health training opportunities in low-resource areas.
+Crump has a research interest in global health ethics.
+He has made major contributions on responsible global health training programs, spurred by concern for the unintended consequences of expansion of short-term global health training opportunities in low-resource areas.
 With Dr. Jeremy Sugarman, Crump co-chaired the Wellcome Trust-funded Working Group on Ethics Guidelines for Global Health Training (WEIGHT) that developed initial guidelines for responsible global health training programs.
+Crump has developed normative guidance on the responsible scheduling of multiple time zone teleconferences, and has also written on the value of cosmopolitan principles and the challenges posed by health nationalism in global health responses.

 Awards and honors

-Crump was awarded the 2005 CDC James H. Steele Veterinary Public Health Award for outstanding contributions by a current officer or alumnus.
+Crump was awarded the 2005 US CDC James H. Steele Veterinary Public Health Award for outstanding contributions in the investigation, control, or prevention of zoonotic diseases or other animal-related human health problems.
 In 2012, Crump received the American Society of Tropical Medicine and Hygiene Bailey K. Ashford Medal for distinguished work in tropical medicine.
-Crump was awarded the 2021 University of Otago Dunedin School of Medicine Dean's Medal for Research Excellence.
 In 2022, Crump was awarded the Royal Society of Tropical Medicine and Hygiene Chalmers Medal for research of outstanding merit in tropical medicine and mentoring of junior investigators.
+Crump was awarded the 2021 University of Otago Dunedin School of Medicine Dean's Medal for Research Excellence and the 2024 University of Otago Distinguished Research Medal.

 Publications

-As of September 2021, Crump had published 259 scientific manuscripts, cited >40,000 times.
+As of December 2025, Crump had published >330 scientific manuscripts, cited >70,000 times.

 He is a 2020 cross-field Clarivate Highly Cited Researcher, defined as having multiple papers ranked in the top 1% by citations for field and year.